manish-shrivastava/cabin.css/README.md

 <ul>
 <li>forms</li>
 <li>tables</li>
-<li>grids*</li>
 </ul>

-*Grids have now been completely removed from Cabin as there are much better systems available.
+Grids have now been completely removed from Cabin as there are much better systems available.

 ##Cabin's extensions